SCROLL DOWN TO REACH EACH STORY

 NESSLEY, Miss Olive – Housewife, East Main St

 OLDHAM, Clark – Farmer.
 (Dorothy) Marilyn.
-Wagner Rd.
+Waggoner Rd.
 (Note: there are eight listings for the Oldham name)

 OPPY, J.A. – Supt of Reynoldsburg School.
 (Bertha) Bryden Rd.